Piciorus/Gamification-API/README.md

         // 2.
 Persist
         var saved = authorizationRepository.save(authorizationEntity);

         // 3.
+Map to response
+        var response = initiateTransactionAuthorizationMapper.toResponse(saved);

-Send PENDING event to the tx-queue (mirrors sendPendingTransactionEvent from old service) sendPendingTransactionEvent(saved.getTransactionId().toString());
+        // 4.
+Send PENDING event to the tx-queue using the authorizationId from the response sendPendingTransactionEvent(response.getAuthorizationId().toString());

         log.info("Authorization having transactionId {} was initiated.", request.getTransactionId());

-        // 4.
-Return response with the generated authorizationId return initiateTransactionAuthorizationMapper.toResponse(saved);
+        return response;
     }

     /**
      * Send a pending transaction event on the tx-queue.
-     * Mirrors sendPendingTransactionEvent from AuthorizationServiceImpl.
+     * Uses the authorizationId (TAM's own ID) as the txId in the event,
+     * so downstream consumers can correlate by TAM's authorization identifier.
      *
-     * @param transactionId - the id of the transaction that was started */ private void sendPendingTransactionEvent(String transactionId) {
+     * @param authorizationId - the TAM authorization id from the response */ private void sendPendingTransactionEvent(String authorizationId) {
         var authzResult = new TxAuthzResult();
-        authzResult.setTxId(transactionId);
+        authzResult.setTxId(authorizationId);
         authzResult.setAuthzStatus(AuthzStatus.PENDING);
         authzResult.setOccurenceTimestamp(new Date());
         transactionEventSender.sendMessage(authzResult);